heiyukidev/hyResources/README.md

+## Synopsis
+hyResources is a restful resource manager. it helps you configure resources and store them in one module.

-hyRessources (HeiYuki Ressources) is still in dev.
+hyResources (HeiYuki Ressources) is still in dev.
-Version : 0.1.0